DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Analysis

 \subsection{Theoretical Intuitions and Empirical Alignment}

 Our theoretical analysis, though based on simplifying assumptions, is pragmatically validated by empirical results: \textbf{Sublinear Regret as Validation of Core Assumptions.} The empirical cumulative regret (Fig.~\ref{fig:regret}) exhibits $\sqrt{T}$-like growth.
 This sublinear trend is not merely observational; it provides indirect empirical support for our key theoretical assumptions: The Lipschitz continuity of the reward in $\mathcal{C}$ (Assumption~\ref{assump:lipschitz_reward}), and the approximate structure of MDP over $\mathcal{C}$ (Assumption~\ref{assump:mdp_over_c}).
 The alignment between theory and experiment suggests $\mathcal{C}$ effectively captures the latent structure enabling efficient exploration. \textbf{Low Dimensional $\mathcal{C}$ Enables Practical Implementation.} The consistent high performance of DyBBT using only a three dimensional cognitive state demonstrates that the essential features governing exploration (dialog progress, user uncertainty, slot dependency) can be distilled into a compact representation.
-This dimensionality reduction is theoretically motivated as the regret bound’s $\sqrt{\dim(\mathcal{C})}$ dependence (Appendix~\ref{sec:derivation_sketch}).
+This reduction in dimensionality is theoretically motivated by the dependence of the regret bound's $\sqrt{\dim(\mathcal{C})}$ (Appendix~\ref{sec:derivation_sketch}).